 If your pet suffers a serious accident and needs immediate help, your pet insurance is likely to be of help.
 But only up to the amount of your vet fees limit.

 Less comprehensive pet insurance policies usually have smaller vet fee limits, potentially easier to exhaust in the case of an out-of-hours emergency and leave you with no protection until renewal; e.g. if your vet fee limit is £2,000 per policy year but you incur an emergency vet bill over that amount.

 It’s also good to keep in mind that if you’ve already made previous claims, the remainder of your vet fees allowance might be too small to cover the full amount.

-Vets Now, for example, encourage the highest level of pet cover possible to help out in unforeseen circumstances.
+Vets Now, for example, encourages the highest level of pet cover possible to help out in unforeseen circumstances.

-In addition, all insurance policies that we’ve ranked in our Best pet insurance policies article come with substantial levels of cover for vet fees and will cover out-of-hours vet service if such's necessary.
+In addition, all insurance policies that we’ve ranked in our best pet insurance policies article come with substantial levels of cover for vet fees and will cover out-of-hours vet service if necessary.

 It’s good to remember that veterinary costs are one of the significant expenses involved in pet ownership.
 A good way to ensure you can afford veterinary help when needed and to the full extent at which it might be required is to have a comprehensive pet insurance policy in place.